hizzle-co/noptin/readme.txt

 == Changelog ==

 = 3.8.7 =
-* Enhancement: View exactly who opened and clicked on your newsletter emails.
+* Added the ability to view detailed campaign engagement stats.
+You can now see exactly who opened, clicked, unsubscribed, or purchased from your newsletters — all linked directly to the activity logs.

 = 3.8.6 =
 * Add: Block/unblock certain newsletter subscribers.